Powered by Smartsupp

 Things to Do in Prague for a Stag Do – The Honest Activity Guide

 Prague doesn't need much of an introduction for stag groups.
-It's cheap, it's fun, the beer is genuinely great, and there's enough going on that you could fill three days without repeating yourself.
-The harder question isn't whether there's stuff to do — it's figuring out what to actually prioritize.
+It's cheap, it's fun, the beer is genuinely great, and there's enough going on that the real question isn't whether there's enough to do — it's figuring out what to actually prioritize for your stag party in Prague.

 Here's what's worth your time.